francescogaffi/pexsbm/README.md

 - `SIMULATIONS`.
 It contains three subfolders to reproduce the results for the **simulation studies** in Section 4:
 	- `CONSISTENCY`: Contains codes/materials to reproduce the consistency results in Figure 3 of Section 4.
 	- `REPLICATES`: Contains codes/materials to reproduce Table 1, Figure 2 and additional results in Section 4.
-	- `ROBUSTNESS`: Contains subfolders with codes to reproduce the resuts in Section S4.2 (Supplementary Material).
+	- `ROBUSTNESS`: Contains codes/materials to reproduce the resuts in Section S4.2 (Supplementary Material).

 - `APPLICATION`.
 It contains codes and materials to reproduce the **analysis of the *Infinito* network**, presented in Sections 5 of the article.
 The folder contains also the network studied in the article (see `crime_net.RData`).